Johnson & Johnson: Use of the Red Cross symbol

 Johnson & Johnson registered the Red Cross as a U.S. trademark for "medicinal and surgical plasters" in 1905 and has used the design since 1887.
 The Geneva Conventions, which reserved the Red Cross emblem for specific uses, were first approved in 1864 and ratified by the United States in 1882.
 However, the emblem was not protected by U.S. law for the use of the American Red Cross (ARC) and the U.S. military until after Johnson & Johnson had obtained its trademark.
 A clause in this law (now 18 U.S.C.
 706) permits this pre-existing use of the Red Cross to continue.

 A declaration made by the U.S. upon its ratification of the 1949 Geneva Conventions includes a reservation that pre-1905 U.S. domestic uses of the Red Cross, such as Johnson & Johnson's, would remain lawful as long as the cross is not used on "aircraft, vessels, vehicles, buildings or other structures, or upon the ground", i.e., uses which could be confused with its military uses.
 This means that the U.S. did not agree to any interpretation of the 1949 Geneva Conventions that would overrule Johnson & Johnson's trademark.
 The American Red Cross continues to recognize the validity of Johnson & Johnson's trademark.

-In August 2007, Johnson & Johnson filed a lawsuit against the ARC, demanding that the charity halt the use of the red cross symbol on products it sells to the public, though the company takes no issue with the charity's use of the mark for nonprofit purposes.
-In May 2008, the judge in the case dismissed most of Johnson & Johnson's claims, and a month later the two organizations announced a settlement had been reached in which both parties would continue to use the symbol.
+In August 2007, Johnson & Johnson filed a lawsuit against the American Red Cross, demanding that the charity halt the use of the red cross symbol on products it sells to the public, though the company takes no issue with the charity's use of the mark for nonprofit purposes.
+In May 2008, the judge in the case dismissed most of Johnson & Johnson's claims, and, a month later, the two organizations settled the case, allowing both parties to use the symbol.

 Boston Scientific lawsuits

-Since 2003, Johnson & Johnson and Boston Scientific have both claimed that the other had infringed on their patents covering heart stent medical devices.
-The litigation was settled when Boston Scientific agreed to pay $716million to Johnson & Johnson in September 2009 and an additional $1.73billion in February 2010.
-Their dispute was renewed in 2014, now on the grounds of a contract dispute.
+Beginning in 2003, Johnson & Johnson and Boston Scientific were involved in a series of patent disputes involving coronary stents and related medical devices.
+In September 2009, Boston Scientific agreed to pay Johnson & Johnson $716 million to settle 14 patent-infringement lawsuits, followed by a $1.73 billion settlement of three additional stent patent disputes in February 2010.

+Separately, Johnson & Johnson sued Guidant and Abbott Laboratories in 2006, alleging that Guidant had breached its merger agreement with Johnson & Johnson before being acquired by Boston Scientific.
+The case went to trial in 2014, with Johnson & Johnson seeking more than $5 billion in damages and interest.
+In February 2015, Boston Scientific agreed to pay Johnson & Johnson $600 million to settle the lawsuit, without admitting liability on Guidant's behalf, and Johnson & Johnson agreed to permanently dismiss the case.